d2weber/DougTyped/content/posts/starting_a_blog_with_zola/index.md

 ![Screenshot](zola-website-screenshot.png)

-Concratulations!
+Congratulations!
 Feel free to adjust your configuration and add some more content.
 You can use `content/posts/post-0.md` as a starting point.
 The [Zola Docs](https://www.getzola.org/documentation/) contain a lot of useful information.
 Enjoy!